prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 ### Internal Stylesheet

 Configure your `index.html` page to use an internal stylesheet.

-> NOTE: In case you end up using both an internal stylesheet and inline styles, the inline style declarations override the internal stylesheet declarations.
-Also, declarations that come later than others may override previous, related declarations.
-Be careful!
-If you're not sure why something looks the way it does, use the browser's "inspect" feature to see the "computed styles" of any element.

 When moving from inline styles to a stylesheet, collect all your style declarations in one place, and use references known as **selectors** to specify which elements to apply the style declarations.
 See http://www.w3schools.com/css/css_syntax.asp and http://www.w3schools.com/cssref/css_selectors.asp for more information about CSS selectors.
 Three common selection methodologies are to: